precog/matryoshka/README.md

 ### POST /mount/fs/[path]

 Adds a new mount point using the JSON contained in the body.
 The path is the containing directory, and an `X-File-Name` header should contain the name of the mount.
-This will return a 409 Conflict if the mount point already exists or if a mount already exists above or below the new one.
+This will return a 409 Conflict if the mount point already exists or if a database mount already exists above or below a new database mount.

 ### PUT /mount/fs/[path]

 Creates a new mount point or replaces an existing mount point using the JSON contained in the body.
-This will return a 409 Conflict if a mount already exists above or below the new one.
+This will return a 409 Conflict if a database mount already exists above or below a new database mount.

 ### DELETE /mount/fs/[path]